jamesdmorgan/ouroboros/README.md

 # ouroboros

-A library, command line interface, and set of Ansible modules for managing users, permissions, and streams in Eventstore.
+A library, command line interface, and set of Ansible modules for managing users, permissions, streams and subscrioptions in Eventstore.

 Docs can be found at http://ouroboros.readthedocs.org/en/latest/?